 Some of these traumas have been mentioned above, such as constipation, sudden thuds, and even surprises.
 But what if it has to do with thunder?

-Fortunately, thunder is not a frequent phenomenon (unless you live in a place where there is a thunderstorm daily or every other day).
-One option is to have your kitty readjusted to thunderstorms and at the same time use a quick-escape type of litter box so your kitty can easily run off.
+Fortunately, thunder is not a frequent phenomenon (unless you live in a place where thunderstorms are commonplace).
+One option is to have your kitty readjusted to thunderstorms, and at the same time, use a quick-escape type of litter box so your kitty can easily run off.
 Another is to relocate the litter box into a place where they may feel safer.

-Your kitty is sensitive to new faces so a new family member like a baby, a staying relative or friend or even a new pet can cause your kitty to feel stressed.
-Aside from spraying on its territory, the puss may also put stink bombs all over as if to say “This is my spot – you better introduce yourself properly!”
+Your kitty is sensitive to new faces so a new family member like a baby, a relative or friend staying over, or even a new pet can cause your kitty to feel stressed.
+Aside from spraying on its territory, the puss may also place stink bombs all over as if to say “This is my spot – you better introduce yourself properly!”

-Gradually introducing the newcomer to your feline friend will help make your kitty adjust.
+Gradually introducing the newcomers to your feline friend will help your kitty adjust.

 - Missing link

-Cats are sensitive to absent household members, too.
+Cats are sensitive to absent household members as well.
 A change in the number of people your kitty lives with can affect its toileting habits.
 Spending a week out of town away from them, for example, might make them want to leave their spoils on your bed.

-Kitties are used to the mingling of their scents with their usual companions so they are actually reassuring themselves of your presence by mingling their poop with their own hooman’s not-so-distinctive scent.
+Kitties are used to the mingling of their scents with their usual companions, so they are actually reassuring themselves of your presence by mingling their poop with their own owner’s not-so-distinctive scent.

 - Bullies and Other Critters

-Most multiple-cat households would face this issue.
-Cats tend to have hierarchies, so it is important to know their territories as well as who is higher than who.
+Most multiple-cat households will face this issue.
+Cats tend to have hierarchies, so it is important to know their territories, as well as who is higher than who.

-Inter-kitty dispute tends to happen when a newcomer enters the home, so a gradual introduction is advisable.
+Inter-kitty disputes tend to happen when a newcomer enters the home, so it’s recommended to gradually introduced them.
 Feuding cats, on the other hand, have to be separated for a while and may even require retraining for their litter boxes.

-One thing is for sure – these felines are fussy with their litter boxes and some even do not share, so having an extra litter box always helps.
+One thing is for sure – felines are fussy with their litter boxes and some do not share, so having an extra litter box always helps.

-Bully cats and other animals are also to look out for.
+Bully cats and other animals are also something to look out for.
 Other pets, for instance, may not recognize the hierarchy your kitty is in.
-The same with wayward animals and those outdoors (indoor kitties may be prone to harassment from those outside the house compared to outdoor tabbies).
+This is the same with wayward animals and those outdoors (indoor kitties may be prone to harassment compared to outdoor tabbies).

-Make sure that your stressed out feline has its litter box free from any obstruction by any of these critters; even by bullying fellow housecats.
-Additionally, cats in multiple feline households tend to prefer open litter boxes for a quick access to their litter box.
+Make sure that your stressed-out feline has its litter box free from any obstruction by any of these critters; even by bullying fellow housecats.
+Additionally, cats in multiple-feline households tend to prefer open litter boxes for quick access to their litter box.

-If your cat is a homebody with no fellow pet brother, it might like a hooded litter box like those by Frisco, Nature’s Miracle, or Pet Mate.
-These boxes will keep prying eyes from your kitty.
-Or you could place the litter box in an area where no outdoor critter can peek.
-So, even with an open box, your puss will still enjoy the unloading time in peace.
+If your cat is a homebody with no other pets in the household, it might appreciate a hooded litter box like those by Frisco, Nature’s Miracle, or Pet Mate.
+These boxes will keep prying eyes away from your kitty.
+You could also place the litter box in an area where no outdoor critters can peek.
+So, even with an open box, your puss will still enjoy their unloading time in peace.

 Other Ways to Keep The Poopers Away

-While trying to resolve your kitty’s issues, you still have to clean the gook off your sheets, pillows, bed, and other areas of the house where your cat is not supposed to take a dump.
-Doing so with regular house cleaning agents will not erase the ammonia scent – a cat’s nose can detect the slightest whiff of its own scent that you cannot even smell, tempting your cat to leave deposits again.
+While trying to resolve your kitty’s issues, you will still have to clean the gunk off your sheets, pillows, bed, and other areas of the house where your cat is not supposed to take a dump.
+However, doing so with regular house cleaning agents will not erase the ammonia scent – a cat’s nose can detect even slightest whiff of its own scent, even if you can’t smell it- which may tempt your cat to leave deposits again.

-Use enzymatic cleaners like Nature’s Miracle and Kids n’ Pets to clean and remove the scents your cat may pick up on.
-Pour the cleaner – spraying it will not make the cleaning substance deep enough to penetrate and totally remove the ammonia.
-You may also use less strong cleaners, but you still need to add some cat repellent.
+Use enzymatic cleaners such as Nature’s Miracle and Kids n’ Pets to clean and remove an yscents your cat may pick up on.
+Pour the cleaner – spraying it will not get the cleaning substance deep enough to penetrate and totally remove the ammonia.
+You may also use weaker cleaners, but you still need to add some cat repellent.

-When the hard cleaning is done, try to alter the newly scrubbed ground zero by closing and if necessary, locking doors, putting tin foil barriers, carpet runners upside down, and the like.
-You may even need to add more citrus repellent to discourage your kitty from coming in.
+When the hard cleaning is done, try to alter the newly scrubbed ground zero by closing it down, and if necessary, locking doors, putting tin foil barriers, carpet runners upside down, etc. You may even need to add more citrus repellent to discourage your kitty from coming in.

 Nothing Beats Change

-Let us face it – our kitties grow old and discover new things and new places even if they are indoor cats.
-Today they like the bed; tomorrow they might prefer the basement.
-The important thing is to be able to identify the reason they would like a new toilet address; whether their litter box location needs a little bit of modification or if they need a new litter box.
+Let us face it – our kitties grow old and will discover new things and places, even if they are indoor cats.
+Today they like the bed while tomorrow they might prefer the basement.
+The important thing is to be able to identify the reason they would like a new toilet whether their litter box location needs a little bit of modification or if they need a new litter box.